 What to expect when coming to a service for the first time…

-(for a main worship service – there are a few differences with Messy Church or Informal Worship) We mostly use the main door at the spire end of the church, at the meeting point of all the paths.
+(for a main Sunday worship service – there are a few differences with Messy Church or Informal Worship) We mostly use the main door at the spire end of the church, at the meeting point of all the paths.
 A ramp is available right next to the porch and this door is always open too.
 Someone will be there to welcome you, and on a Sunday morning, to help you up the steps if needed.
 You will receive a warm welcome inside.
-People gather for the main Sunday service from 10.30am.
+People gather for the main Sunday service from 10.40am (it starts at 11).
 There are no reserved seats!

 Someone will greet you with a smile and make sure that you have a copy of our service booklet and the current newssheet.
 They can introduce you to someone who will guide you through anything you are not confident about and will invite you to join us for Fairtrade real coffee or tea after the service.